DrLex0/quake-frogbots/waypoint/README.md

 By default, the bot will not go towards such platforms when they are not in their ‘down’ position, and may try to find another path.
 If you want the bot to always wait for the platform if it is the best path to take, or you notice that the bot often gets crushed under the platform while in vain trying to find an alternative path, set `wait lift` marker mode on the platform marker.
 To do this, set display mode `Z` to “Display type,” and use `V` to select `wait lift node`.
 Then activate the marker and right-click (`MOUSE2`).

-The `wait lift` mode will make the bot wait at any marker that has a path towards the platform, if the platform is the most desirable path, but it is not in the downmost position.
+The `wait lift` mode will make the bot wait at any marker that has a path towards the platform, if the platform is the most desirable path, but is not in the downmost position.
 If this is not desirable for a specific path, set `just GO` mode on the path, and the bot will ignore any dangers as usual.
 Also, make sure that the waiting spots are sufficiently far away from the platform, or the bot may still get _juiced._

-Note that all door-and-lift-like things are treated equal.
-There may be cases where the bot has to walk towards a door that will open automatically, and the test for platform-like things not being in the downmost position causes the bot to refuse to walk towards this door.
+Note that all door-and-lift-like things are treated *equal.* There may be cases where the bot has to walk towards a door that will open automatically, but the test for platform-like things not being in the downmost position causes the bot to refuse to walk towards this door.
 The solution here is to set `just GO` mode on that path.
 An example can be found in the map `skull`.

 Maps often feature lifts that require a **button press.** This is a bit more complicated to set up, make sure to look at the illustration:
 1. make _one-way_ path(s) from outside the lift (_mIn_ in the image) directly to the button (_mBtn_ in the image; do _not_ link to the platform);